 What is foster care?

 Foster care is a service provided to children who are brought into the custody of the Department of Social Services when their family or prior custodian is unable or unwilling to provide appropriate care for them.
-Foster parents provide substitute temporary care for the foster children; and they work as a team with the department staff and with parents to plan for the children.
+Resource parents provide substitute temporary care for the foster children; and they work as a team with the department staff and with parents to plan for the children.

 Why be a foster parent?